danielsuss/hexacordia/content/Groups/Post Mortem.md

 ###### Overview
-- An underground information syndicate running through Hexacordia, to which [[Woo Baby Woo|Woo]] has ties
+- An underground information syndicate running through Cordisalia, to which [[Woo Baby Woo|Woo]] has ties